matthew-hre/python-to-java/README.md

 ## Installing A JRE

+### Only do this if you're on a personal computer, as this is already installed on the lab computers.

 In order to actually "Do a Java", you're gonna need a JRE, or a Java Runtime Environment.
 This is a little home in your computer where Java is gonna live and do all its work.

 1. Go [here](https://www.oracle.com/java/technologies/downloads/#jdk19-windows) and download the `x64 Installer`, unless you're smarter than me and your PC needs a different one.
 You'll know.

-2. If it says 1Do you want to reinstall this?1 like it did to me because I blew past the instructions way too fast and forgot to write this document, just reinstall it.
+2. If it says `Do you want to reinstall this?` like it did to me because I blew past the instructions way too fast and forgot to write this document, just reinstall it.

 3. Hit next and next, then close.

 ## Installing The World's Shittiest Editor (on Windows).

+### Only do this if you're on a personal computer, as this is already installed on the lab computers.

 From what I understand, we're gonna be using Eclipse for 1502, which sucks.
 There's a whole new "perspective" for debugging, the menus are suuuper bloated with crap you're never gonna touch, there are a bunch of VSCode features that you're gonna miss, it's super memory intensive (runs very slow), the default keybinds all suck, the autocomplete is complete garbage, and worst of all: it's light mode by **default**!
 Ugh!